 images, and laboratory and test results;

-• Allow access to evidence-based tools that providers can use to make decisions about a patient’s care; and
+• Allow access to evidence-based tools that providers can use to make clinical decisions about a patient’s care; and

-• Automate and streamline provider workflow.
+• Automate and streamline provider workflows.

 Widespread adoption and meaningful use of EHRs are the underpinnings to improvements in quality, safety, and efficiency of patient care delivery as well as reducing overall health care costs.
 The seamless flow of information within a digital health care infrastructure starts with the use of EHRs, transforming the way care is delivered and compensated through EHR adoption and meaningful use incentive programs.
 Click here